JetBrains/kotlin/idea/idea-gradle/src/org/jetbrains/kotlin/idea/scripting/gradle/README.md

 For Gradle versions before 6.0, we are still falling back to the [DefaultScriptingSupport] with some extensions.

-We are showing notification before loading as we knew what changes will case it.
+We are showing notification before loading as we knew what changes will cause it.
 This is done by:
 - implementing `org.jetbrains.kotlin.scripting.idea.listener` extension point and calling `suggestToUpdateConfigurationIfOutOfDate` instead of `ensureUpToDatedConfigurationSuggested` on document changes.
 - implementing `org.jetbrains.kotlin.scripting.idea.loader` extension point and overriding `getInputsStamp`